Guide to Release an IRS Tax Levy: 11 Ways to Stop or Prevent

 If the levy is due to identity theft, you need to contact the IRS to stop the levy.
 For example, if someone stole your social security number to work and the IRS assessed a tax liability, that is a case of identity theft.
 As soon as you realize the identity theft happened, complete IRS Form 14039 (Identity Theft Affidavit).
 You can also contact the IRS directly at 1-800-908-4490.

-If the tax debt is exclusively related to your spouse or ex-spouse, you may qualify for innocent spouse relief.
+If the taxes owed is exclusively related to your spouse or ex-spouse, you may qualify for innocent spouse relief.
 To apply, file Form 8857 (Request for Innocent Spouse Relief).
 You can use one form for multiple years.
 Unfortunately, the IRS has to contact your spouse or ex-spouse, even if you are a domestic violence victim, but the agency will not give your personal details to that individual.

 How to Get Help Stopping a Tax Levy